 How to get there

-Please note: If you have your match ticket with you, the public transport in the Cologne region is free on match days.
+Please note: If you have your match ticket with you, public transport in the Cologne region is free on match days.

 Images: BSR Agency, Coddou, SANTOS